DXCC – WAS – WAC -WPX

 The Ham Shack

 For HF in the ham shack, I currently operate a Icom IC-7851 and an Icom IC-7100 as my backup rig (and for VHF, UHF and D-Star).
 I love the IC-7851 and it has one of the very best receivers I have ever heard!
-I use an Electro Voice RE27ND mic and a Heil Classic mic (out of production) with the TS-990 and a Heil PR-781 with the D-Star radio.
-I don’t use any outboard audio processing equipment and am very satisfied with the very robust customization available in the TS-990 settings.
+I use an Electro Voice RE27ND mic the IC-7851 and a Heil PR-781 with the D-Star radios.
+I don’t use any outboard audio processing equipment and am very satisfied with the customization available in the IC-7851 settings.
 When I need a few extra S-units, I use an Acom 1010 Linear Amplifier.
 This is a wonderful amp that is very fast and easy to tune!
 One of the biggest dilemmas for my operating position is the speaker to use with my radios.
 After a bit of research, I decided to try a Voice Master speaker and a Sounds Sweet speaker.
 These speakers produce the best sounding audio I have ever heard coming from my various radios.
 Because these speakers are very large, I decided to use them for all of my audio (HF, VHF, UHF, D-Star and scanner) and therefore connected both speakers and all equipment through a Peavy PV-10 mixer and small Pyle Pro amplifier that I had sitting around the shack gathering dust.
 The result is great sounding audio from all sources and the ability to control and blend the audio from each source from one location.
 I also use a Radiosport headset from time to time.